architectural innovation

 Example 1 – Video Streaming Platforms Reorganizing Delivery Systems

-Netflix didn’t invent video streaming.
-What it did was repurpose existing content delivery networks and reconfigure how users accessed and experienced media.
-The innovation was structural: combining global licensing, personalized recommendations, and on-demand access to reshape how content was delivered—an example of architectural innovation in digital entertainment.
+Netflix did not invent video streaming.
+Instead, it repurposed existing content delivery networks and reconfigured how users accessed and experienced media.
+The innovation was structural: combining global licensing, personalized recommendations, and on-demand access to reshape content delivery.

 Example 2 – Automotive Industry and Shared Vehicle Platforms